alexcrea/CustomAnvil/README.md

 Custom anvil [use bstat](https://bstats.org/plugin/bukkit/Unsafe%20Enchants%20Plus/20923) for metric.
 You can [disable it](https://bstats.org/getting-started) if you like.

 ### Planned:
-- Better folia support (make gui work. fix some dirty handled parts)
+- Better Folia support (make gui work. fix some dirty handled parts)
 - Get restriction on unknown enchantments
 - Warn admin on unsupported minecraft version
 - More features for custom anvil craft